-- Minimising the risk that any new to New Zealand high risk pests or diseases (including new strains of Psa-V) are rapidly spread, to give the best chance of successful response with least possible impacts; - Minimising the spread of specified established diseases, including Psa-V, between kiwifruit growing regions; - Increasing the prospects of successful vine establishment in a Psa-V environment (i.e. by starting with healthy plants of known pest and disease status); - Allowing efficient movement of cultivars throughout New Zealand; - Supporting movement of cultivars to offshore commercial opportunities; - o Recognising nurseries operating to professional standards; and - Reducing nursery business risk and uncertainty, by providing a clear and enduring framework on which business decisions can be based.
+- Minimising the risk that any new to New Zealand high risk pests or diseases (including new strains of Psa-V) are rapidly spread, to give the best chance of successful response with least possible impacts; - Minimising the spread of specified established diseases, including Psa-V, between kiwifruit growing regions; - o Recording the movement of plant material to allow tracing of plant material should it be required - o Increasing the prospects of successful vine establishment in a Psa-V environment (i.e. by starting with healthy plants of known pest and disease status); - Allowing efficient movement of cultivars throughout New Zealand; - Supporting movement of cultivars to offshore commercial opportunities; - o Recognising nurseries operating to professional standards; and - Reducing nursery business risk and uncertainty, by providing a clear and enduring framework on which business decisions can be based.